-For us, this usually has usually meant napping babies or late at night DIY projects where we don’t want to be a nuisance to neighbors.
+For us, this usually has meant napping babies or late-night DIY projects where we don’t want to be a nuisance to neighbors.

-- Put desired hexagonal bit into the front of the impact driver
+- Put the desired hexagonal bit into the front of the impact driver.

-- Start slow to set screw into material
+- Start slowly to set the screw into the material.

-- After screw is set in the wood start depressing trigger to increase speed
+- After the screw is set in the wood, start depressing the trigger to increase the speed.

-- At the same time gently push the impact driver towards the material to push the screw in
+- At the same time, gently push the impact driver toward the material to push the screw in.

-- Release when the screw head is starts spinning more slowly
+- Release when the screw head starts spinning more slowly.